Vekshan-21/Hospital_management/README.md

-# Hospital_management
+# Hotel reservation application
-Application for the management of a hospital using PHP, HTML, CSS, Javascript, SQL
+Application for the reserving hotel rooms using PHP, JS, CSS